|Etex, Building and Wood Workers’ International (BWI) and Ceramic Workers’ Union of the Republic of Argentina (FOCRA)|

 Lastly, the announcements of the Etex Group took place almost a year and a half after the filing of the specific instance.
 The NCP regrets that it took so much time to initiate a change process.

-All stakeholders will be invited to a new follow-up meeting of the recommendations within six months from the date of publication of the final statement.
+Stakeholders were invited to a follow-up meeting of the recommendations within six months from the date of publication of the final statement.
+A follow up statement was issued in June 2018.